JulijaPak/Hometask/README.md

 ## Tests

-To lunch tests use following command:
+To launch tests use following command:

 ```bash
 yarn test